RezBuilds/sovereign/README.md

 _"I'm taking steps to sell the remaining 72,572 bitcoins responsibly! 💼 No deals with organised crime, third parties, or middlemen - just direct transactions with integrity.
 Selling in lots of 100 for transparency only.
 Let's keep it real & legal in the crypto world!💰" - Gummo_

 ---
-# Launch Bitcoin-Core, Electrs & Electrum
+# Launch Bitcoin Knots, Electrs & Electrum
-1. Start Bitcoin-Core by running ```bitcoin-qt``` to use the GUI or to run a daemon.
+1. Start Bitcoin Knots by running ```bitcoin-qt``` to use the GUI or to run a daemon.
 Run:
    ```bash copy
    bitcoind -datadir=/media/<User>\<External_SSD_Name> -server -daemon
    ```
-2. Start Electra once Bitcoin Core has fully loaded
+2. Start Electrs once Bitcoin Knots has fully loaded
    ```bash copy
    electrs --log-filters INFO --network bitcoin --db-dir ~/electrs/db --daemon-dir /media/<User>\<External_SSD_Name>
    ```
-5. Start Electrum once Electra has fully indexed and is at te blockchain tip.
+5. Start Electrum once Electrs has fully indexed and is at te blockchain tip.
 You can check this by looking at the Terminal printout and waiting for the ```INFO electrs::chain chain updated```.
 Electrum will not sync until Electrs has synced to the tip of the Blockchain.
 So wait for the ```INFO electrs::chain chain updated``` and you are good to launch Electrum.
    ```bash copy
    electrum
    ```